drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Binding of Dorzolamide with CA Protein (1/5)

-The X-ray structure indicates that the bioactive conformation of dorzolamide fulfills the geometric requirements needed to be a potent carbonic anhydrase inhibitor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-dorzolamide-ca-protein-15-5f2165df'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structure indicates that the bioactive conformation of dorzolamide fulfills the geometric requirements needed to be a potent carbonic anhydrase inhibitor.
 The sulfonamide group interacts with the zinc atom.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer